Crassulacean acid metabolism: Ecological and taxonomic distribution of CAM-using plants

 CAM has evolved convergently many times.
 It occurs in 16,000 species (about 7% of plants), belonging to over 300 genera and around 40 families, but this is thought to be a considerable underestimate.
 The great majority of plants using CAM are angiosperms (flowering plants) but it is found in ferns, Gnetopsida and in quillworts (relatives of club mosses).
 Interpretation of the first quillwort genome in 2021 (I. taiwanensis) suggested that its use of CAM was another example of convergent evolution.
+In Tillandsia CAM evolution has been associated with gene family expansion.

 The following list summarizes the taxonomic distribution of plants with CAM: